DmitriBoulanger/root/versions/README.md

 2. Replace [@] with [      @]
 3. Use RegEx [@.*version=\s] to be replaced with []
 4. Replace [>] with [=]
-5. Drop blank at the left
+5. Drop blanks at the left